-Hypertension traced to source in brainDecember 18th, 2012 in Medical research
+Hypertension traced to source in brainDecember 18, 2012 by Carly Hodes in Medicine & Health / Medical research

 (Medical Xpress)—When the heart works too hard, the brain may be to blame, says new Cornell research that is changing how scientists look at high blood pressure (hypertension).
 The study, published in the Journal of Clinical Investigation in November, traces hypertension to a newfound cellular source in the brain and shows that treatments targeting this area can reverse the disease.